-Hundreds of policymakers, advocates, community leaders, students, and other civic-minded Washingtonians will be at the Budget & Policy Center’s 2019 Budget Matters Policy Summit to join in the discussion about the racist impacts of our broken tax code – and how we can work together to advance bold policy solutions that will help address these systemic inequities.
-The main agenda includes two panels:
+We are so grateful to the hundreds of advocates, community leaders, students, and other civic-minded Washingtonians who gathered at the Northwest African American Museum for the Budget & Policy Center’s Budget Matters 2019 Policy Summit to discuss the racist impacts of our broken tax code – and how we can work together to advance bold policy solutions that will help address these systemic inequities.
+The half-day summit included two panels:

 About the Washington State Budget & Policy Center

 The Washington State Budget & Policy Center uses research and analysis to advance the well-being of Washington communities, improve the economic security and social opportunity of all in the state, and support the essential role of government in promoting a just and prosperous society.
 Learn more about our team, our impact, and how we keep equity at the forefront of our work.

 Copyright Washington State Budget & Policy Center – All rights reserved